 For the unmanned retail initiative we officially launched in January 2020, according to the Administrative Measures for Food Operation Licensing and other local rules and regulations, we are required to obtain relevant food operation licenses, which provides that automatic vending be the business type of the licensed entity, for each operating subsidiary.
-We are also required to file or report to the relevant government authorities the numbers of the vending machines, the locations of the vending machines, the locations of the vending machines, the name, address and phone number of the vending operator, information regarding how the food operation licenses are publicized, among other relevant materials.
-The compliance requirement and the legal consequences of non-compliance with the requirements of conducting unmanned retail business vary among cities.
-If we fail to satisfy the relevant requirements, we may be ordered by the relevant government authorities to rectify the non-compliance and may be subject to fines, confiscation of the gains and suspension of operations, which could adversely affect our business operations.
+We are also required to file or report to the relevant government authorities the numbers of the vending machines, the locations of the vending machines, the name, address and phone number of the vending operator, information regarding how the food operation licenses are publicized, among other relevant materials.
+The compliance requirement and the legal consequences of noncompliance with the requirements of conducting unmanned retail business vary among cities.
+If we fail to satisfy the relevant requirements, we may be ordered by the relevant government authorities to rectify the noncompliance and may be subject to fines, confiscation of the gains and suspension of operations, which could adversely affect our business operations.